goranrsbg/BPftemplate/README.md

 #Business Plan Template
->This is couple excel linked tables for financial business plan.
+>This is couple excel linked tables and some vba code for excel and word (Office 2016).